 IDrive, the cloud backup veteran, delivers tons of storage online for an incredibly small outlay.
 10TB for $3.98 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.

 It’s really hard to accuse iDrive of being short on features.
-For example, there's Snapshots, which lets you store up to 30 different versions of your files, an Express service that lets you put your data on hard drives and actually post them off, and the ability to create full disk images in case you need to rebuild a computer from scratch.
-All paid users get access to these physical backups via a temporary storage device, which is especially handy for those with poor Internet connectivity.
+For example, there's Snapshots, which lets you store up to 30 different versions of your files, an Express service that lets you put your data on all the best hard drives and actually post them off, and the ability to create full disk images in case you need to rebuild a computer from scratch.
+All paid users get access to these physical backups via a temporary storage device via 'iDrive Express, which is especially handy for those with poor Internet connectivity.

-iDrive includes bare-metal disaster recovery (opens in new tab), which is the business-grade solution to ransomware (opens in new tab).
+iDrive includes bare-metal disaster recovery, which is the business-grade solution for the best ransomware protection.
 Help with new data standards can be found as well, via encryption and date stamping for those in the medical, accounting, and legal professions.